Is there a 4-year MLT training program available?

 What topics are on the exam?

 The topics that are on the exam are General Laboratory, Chemistry, Hematology, Immunology/Immunohematology, Microbiology, and Urinalysis.
+(For National MLT licensing, Blood Bank is also covered).

 Once I start, am I guaranteed to have a spot in future classes?